Karen Middleton (basketball)

-Karen Middleton is an American basketball coach.
+Karen Middleton is an American basketball coach who is currently an assistant coach for the Duke Blue Devils women's basketball team.

 On June 21, 2016, she became the 15th head coach of the University of Wisconsin - La Crosse Women's Basketball team.

 Prior to her hiring at the University of Wisconsin, La Crosse, she spent one year as an Associate Head Coach at California State University, Fullerton.